 You might be reading this because you’re not sure how to do it right.
 Or you might not even be clear on how tracking these metrics can help you.
+We’re going to answer your questions including, what is a good employee utilization rate and how to calculate employee utilization.

-But if you’ve found yourself thinking about the following questions, you’re in the right place:
+If you’ve found yourself thinking about the following questions, you’re in the right place:

 - Do we have enough bandwidth to take on this new client?